Presented by: Sebastian Bruno, Lucas Rodrigues (Ops Manager), and Raul Ospina (Marketing Manager) — Right Rudder Marketing

 And then most of them leave.

-Not because they’re not serious.
-Not because they can’t afford it.
-Not because flying isn’t for them.
-They leave because of a button that doesn’t say what it should say.
+Not because they are not serious.
+Not because they cannot afford it.
+Not because flying is not for them.
+They leave because of a button that does not say what it should say.
 A form that asks for too much.
 A page that loads too slowly on a phone.
 A pricing question that goes unanswered.
 A discovery flight that requires a phone call to book — at 9 p.m. on a Tuesday, when nobody answers.

-If you’re a flight school owner, you are likely losing two-thirds of the leads you’ve already paid for — through Google Ads, Meta ads, organic SEO, referrals — because of small, fixable design and copy decisions on a website you stopped looking at two years ago.
+If you are a flight school owner, you are likely losing two-thirds of the leads you have already paid for — through Google Ads, Meta ads, organic SEO, and referrals — because of small, fixable design and copy decisions on a website you stopped looking at two years ago.

-This article walks you through what we’ve learned from auditing dozens of flight school websites at Right Rudder Marketing, the published research on what student pilots actually care about, and the conversion data from over 41,000 landing pages across the wider education industry.
-By the end, you’ll have a clear picture of where the leaks are in your own funnel — and what to fix first.
+This article walks you through what the RRM team has learned from auditing dozens of flight school websites, the published research on what student pilots actually care about, and the conversion data from over 41,000 landing pages across the wider education industry.
+By the end, you will have a clear picture of where the leaks are in your own funnel — and what to fix first.

 The Number That Should Reframe Your Strategy